Lisa Glover with a new and improved map that she created that more accurately depicts the deepest point of the Delaware River in Narrowsburg, N.Y.

 Cloey Callahan

 Cloey Callahan graduated from the State University of New York at New Paltz in 2020 with her B.A. in communications and journalism.
-Since then, she's covered local news in the Hudson Valley across eight counties for two years, using a top-down approach and seeing how nationwide issues are impacting local residents.
-She pivoted to business news in 2022, covering the future of work across the globe, writing about things like artificial intelligence, the four-day workweek, diversity, equity and inclusion, unique office spaces, and more.
-She is currently a staff writer at Digiday's WorkLife.
+She covered local news in the Hudson Valley across eight counties for two years.
+She pivoted to business news in 2022, covering the future of work across the globe as a staff writer at Digiday's WorkLife.
+She has since returned to her alma mater, working in its Office of Communication & Marketing as the assistant director of development and alumni relations.
+In this role, she is the SUNY New Paltz alumni magazine and newsletter editor.

 Leave a Comment